 When I first moved to the UK with my family in 2017, I honestly didn’t understand the education system.
-It was a challenge not knowing how what I’d learnt in America would transfer to a whole new system.
-That led me to applying for foundation year courses.
+It was a challenge not knowing whether what I’d learnt in America would transfer to a whole new system.
+That led me to apply for foundation year courses.

 Initially, I wasn’t too thrilled about doing a foundation year because I felt as though I was a step behind.
 Looking back, I realise how wrong I actually was.
-I remember my first lecturer encouraged us to embrace the foundation year and those who did, actually succeeded more so than many students coming straight into first year.
-His words held true and upon entering first year, my course mates and I agreed that the foundation year modules directly set us up to succeed and quite a few even pass with distinction.
+I remember my first lecturer encouraged us to embrace the foundation year and those who did, actually did better than many students coming straight into first year.
+His words held true and upon entering first year, my course mates and I agreed that the foundation year modules directly set us up to succeed and quite a few even passed with distinction.

 I chose the University of Kent because the foundation year modules really appealed to me.
-I had studied Chemistry for three years previous and was excited to go more in depth on topics I had touched on in lower school.
-The structure of the course enabled me to really hone in on my mathematics skills that weren’t quite up to scratch but also really make sure I understood and excelled in what might be considered “basic concepts” that would be extremely relevant for the rest of the degree (and frankly any career with chemistry!).
+I had studied Chemistry for three years previously and was excited to go more in depth on topics I had touched on in lower school.
+The structure of the course enabled me to really hone in on my mathematics skills that weren’t quite up to scratch but also really make sure I understood and excelled in what might be considered ‘basic concepts’ that would be extremely relevant for the rest of the degree (and frankly any career with chemistry!).

 The foundation year truly aided my transition to first year where the workload and intensity increased.
 I felt so much more confident going into first year because I had an idea of what studying Chemistry on a university level was like.
-I had established relationships within the School of Physical Sciences, so I felt as though I had the resources I needed to succeed.
+I had established relationships within the School, so I felt as though I had the resources I needed to succeed.